K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project.

+## 4/14/2021

+    1. Added drag feature.
+Assigned vertical drag to change the spectrum reference level and horizontal drag to slide the VFO up and down using the current tune step rate.
+Previous gestures still work.
+Swipe up/down to change bands, touch a spot to change to that frequency, 3 finger swipe up and down to change audio level (this takes practice), swipe left/right to change VFO by 1 tune step.
+The later may be obsolete now since dragging to tune works well.
+The swipe left/right may be changed to spectrum span later.

 ## 4/9-10/2021

     1. Reworked the way the buttons activate and display on the MF meter.
 They are now more consistent.
 All will timeout.
 A new button pressed will take over from the previous one immediately, shutting off the button color except for ATT and NB which will remain in their last On/Off state.
 All when active will have the MF knob and the MF meter focus.